rubocode/journey/vision/index.md

 We need to achieve peace through strength of moral character, talent and skill of the people enabled by its culture.

-A Sri Lankan needs to be welcome in any country in the world with arms of friendship as a valuable individual.
+A Sri Lankan needs to be welcome in any country in the world as a valuable individual with respect and arms of friendship.